Primitive Quantum Gates for an SU(3) Discrete Subgroup: $\Sigma(36\times3)$: Resource Costs

 \section{Resource Costs}

-The relatively deep circuits presented above strongly suggest that simulating $\ds$ will require error correction.
+The relatively deep circuits presented above strongly suggest that simulating $\ds$ will require error correction and longer coherence times on quantum devices.
 The preclusion of universal transversal sets of gates stated in the Eastin-Knill theorem~\cite{Eastin_2009} requires compromises be made.
 In most error correcting codes, the Clifford gates are designed to be transversal \cite{Chuang:1996hw,1996PhRvA..54.1098C,PhysRevLett.77.793,1996RSPSA.452.2551S,PhysRevA.54.4741}.
 This leaves the nontransversal T gate as the dominant cost of fault-tolerant algorithms~\cite{Chuang:1996hw,1997RuMaS..52.1191K}.
 Beyond these standard codes, novel universal sets exist with transversal $\btt,\bo,\bi$ and He(3)\footnote{The Heisenberg group of dimension 3, which is a noncrystal-like subgroup of SU(3)} gates~\cite{Kubischta:2023nlb,Denys:2023syu,Jain:2023deu,Denys:2022iyj,Herbert:2023qgu} which warrant exploration for use in lattice gauge theory.

-For this work we will consider the following decompositions of gates into T gates for our resource estimates.
+For this work, we will consider the following decompositions of gates into T gates for our resource estimates.
 First, while the CNOT is transversal, the Toffoli gate decomposes into six CNOTs and seven T gates~\cite{Chuang:1996hw}.
-With this, one can construct any C$^n$NOT gates using $2\lceil\log_2{n}\rceil-1$ Toffoli gates and $n-2$ dirty ancilla qubits\footnote{A \emph{clean} ancilla is in state $\ket{0}$. \emph{Dirty} ancillae have unknown states.} which can be reused later~\cite{2019arXiv190401671B,Chuang:1996hw,PhysRevA.52.3457}.
+With this, one can construct any C$^n$NOT gates using $2\lceil\log_2{n}\rceil-1$ Toffoli gates and $n-2$ dirty ancilla qubits which can be reused later~\cite{2019arXiv190401671B,Chuang:1996hw,PhysRevA.52.3457}.
 For the $R_Z$ gates, we use the repeat-until-success method of~\cite{PhysRevLett.114.080502} which finds these gates can be approximated to precision $\epsilon$ with on average $1.15 \log_2(1/\epsilon))$ T gates (and at worst $-9 + 4 \log_2(1/\epsilon)$~\cite{10.5555/2685188.2685198}).
-For $R_Y$ and $R_X$, one can construct them with at most 3 $R_Z$.
+For $R_Y$ and $R_X$, one can construct them with at most three $R_Z$.
 Putting all together, we can construct gate estimates for $\ds$ (See Tab.~\ref{tab:tgatecost}).

 While the results in Tab. \ref{tab:tgatecost} are nearly optimal for the $\mathfrak{U}_{\Tr}$, $\mathfrak{U}_{\times}$, and $\mathfrak{U}_{-1}$, the result for $\mathfrak{U}_{F}$ is not.
 In Ref. \cite{ffttocome} the authors show explicit demonstrations of an efficient decomposition of the nonabelian quantum Fourier transform $\mathfrak{U}_{QFT}$ using the methods of \cite{Pueschel:1998zzo} for certain $SU(2)$ and $SU(3)$ subgroups.
 Since it is expected that the gate cost for Fourier transforms should scale as a polynomial of logarithms of the group size \cite{moore2006generic}, one can perform a fit from the results in Ref. \cite{ffttocome} to obtain an order of magnitude estimate for $\mathfrak{U}_{QFT}$ of $147 + 75 \rm{log}_2(1 / \epsilon)$ -- a factor of $\sim 2000$ smaller than our $\mathfrak U_{F}$.